Riad 11 Zitoune

 • A desirable Marrakech address in the centre of the medina, just a three-minute walk from Jemaa el Fna Square

-• Just six individually styled rooms with uncluttered décor that mixes up classic Moroccan craftsmanship with modern design flourishes
+• Just 11 individually styled rooms with delightful décor that mixes up classic Moroccan craftsmanship with modern design flourishes

-• The private yoga sessions, peaceful courtyard and roof terrace with a plunge pool
+• Great value with all the trimmings: private yoga sessions, peaceful roof terraces, a plunge pool and a Jacuzzi

 Lows

-• The courtyard and rooftop terrace are quite small
+• The main riad's courtyard and rooftop terrace are quite small, but guests can also use the one at the annexe

 • No TV in the rooms may niggle teenagers, but there is WiFi